 I also get that time when I run.
 Not only do I keep my body in shape with running but it tremendously helps my stress levels.
 I often say that running is my happy pill.
 After a good sweaty run I feel focused, relaxed, accomplished, and can handle life much better.

-Do I practice all these habits religiously every night without fail?
+Do I practice all these night habits religiously every night without fail?
 Of course not.
 I’m human.
 Trust me, I get tired and lazy with the best of them.
-However, I can tell you that when I do make each of these habits a part of my nightly routine I’m more likely to make healthier choices the next day.
-I feel less stressed because I’m organized and prepared and this helps me stay on on track with eating healthy and exercising.
+However, I can tell you that when I do make each of these night habits a part of my routine, and do them consistently, my life is better organized and I feel healthier.
+They do make a difference.

 What does your nightly routine look like?
 Do you have any tips or ideas to share?